sebaspv/do-it-in-keras/README.md

 ### Motivation

 Most of the time I try to implement a new architecture, I have to scroll through a lot of blogs, books and courses trying to understand what's going on in the code.
 Also, a lot of these tutorials don't specify the library used, or how to use the architecture on custom datasets.
-That's when Do It In Keras comes in, with simple notebooks that implement various use cases with famous deep learning architectures, including tasks to have a further understanding of the architecture.
+That's when Do It In Keras comes in, with simple notebooks that implement various use cases (and datasets) with famous deep learning architectures, including tasks to have a further understanding of the architecture.

 ### Main libraries used